 Laura’s favourite tapa is ‘croquetas’, particularly homemade, which you can find in many bars and with a variety of fillings: serrano ham, salted cod, etc…

-She has inherited a secret recipe from her aunt-grandmother.
+She has inherited a secret recipe from her great aunt.
 They are huge and spectacular!
 You will need milk, egg, bread crumbs, a little parsley and minced meat to try making them at home.

-“My aunts, cousins and siblings have all tried to make the recipe and only my mother is able to cook the same croquettes of my great aunt.”
+“My aunts, cousins and siblings have all tried to make the recipe and only my mother is able to cook the same croquettes as my great aunt.”

 What’s your favourite tapa?

 Have you downloaded our delicious Camino Food ebook?
 Download it here: Camino Food guide.